ufal/npfl129/exam/questions.md

 - Describe maximum likelihood estimation, as minimizing NLL, cross-entropy and KL divergence.
 [10]

-- Considering (binary) logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the sigmoid function).
+- Considering binary logistic regression model, write down its parameters (including their size) and explain how is prediction performed (including the formula for the sigmoid function).
 Describe how we can interpret the outputs of the linear part of the model as logits.
 [5]

-- Write down an $L_2$-regularized minibatch SGD algorithm for training a (binary) logistic regression model, including the explicit formulas of the loss function and its gradient.
+- Write down an $L_2$-regularized minibatch SGD algorithm for training a binary logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

 ####Questions@: ,Lecture 4 Questions
 - Define mean squared error and show how it can be derived using MLE.
 [5]

-- Considering $K$-class logistic regression model, write down its parameters and explain how is prediction performed (including the formula for the softmax function).
+- Considering $K$-class logistic regression model, write down its parameters (including their size) and explain how is prediction performed (including the formula for the softmax function).
 Describe how we can interpret the outputs of the linear part of the model as logits.
 [5]

-- Write down an $L_2$-regularized minibatch SGD algorithm for training a
-  $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
+- Write down an $L_2$-regularized minibatch SGD algorithm for training a $K$-class logistic regression model, including the explicit formulas of the loss function and its gradient.
 [10]

-- Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$ and output activation $a$, list its parameters including their size and write down how is the output computed.
+- Considering a single-layer MLP with $D$ input neurons, $H$ hidden neurons, $K$ output neurons, hidden activation $f$ and output activation $a$, list its parameters (including their size) and write down how is the output computed.
 [5]

 - List the definitions of frequently used MLP output layer activations (the ones